unraid/docs/docs/unraid-os/troubleshooting/common-issues/system-crashes-and-stability.md

 <details>
 <summary><strong>Click to expand/collapse</strong></summary>

 Outdated firmware or BIOS can lead to instability, security vulnerabilities, and hardware compatibility issues.
+Regular updates are essential for maintaining system stability and security.

-Schedule regular checks for firmware and BIOS updates for your motherboard and critical components.
-Always back up your configuration before updating, and if possible, test updates in a controlled environment.
-Document your update process and review it from time to time to ensure you’re following best practices.
+- Schedule regular checks for firmware and BIOS updates for your motherboard and critical components.
+- Always back up your configuration before updating, and if possible, test updates in a controlled environment.
+- Document your update process and review it from time to time to ensure you’re following best practices.

 Keeping your system firmware current helps prevent unexpected crashes and unlocks new hardware features.

 :::tip Recommendations

 - Use manufacturer utilities for risk-free updates, such as [ASUS Armoury Crate](https://www.asus.com/supportonly/armoury%20crate/helpdesk_download/), [Gigabyte @BIOS](https://www.gigabyte.com/Support/Consumer/Download), or [MSI Center](https://www.msi.com/Landing/MSI-Center).
 - Check your motherboard's BIOS settings for automatic update options if available.
 :::